Search

 By default, both Accepts and Produces metadata are inferred from the request/response DTO types of your endpoints and added to the Swagger document automatically.

-So, you only need to specify the additional accepts/produces metadata using the Description() method like so:
+If the defaults are appropriate for your endpoint, you only need to specify any additional metadata using the Description() method like below:

 public class MyEndpoint : Endpoint<MyRequest, MyResponse>